 Evaluation: Check for deterioration of the gate oxide film and increase in gate leakage current.

-Purpose: To apply a reverse bias voltage in a high temperature and high humidity environment and evaluate the insulation degradation caused by humidity.
+Purpose: To apply a reverse bias voltage in a high-temperature and high-humidity environment to evaluate insulation degradation caused by moisture.

-Test method: Apply reverse bias in a high temperature (85°C) and high humidity (85% RH) environment and hold for a long period of time (e.g. 1000 hours).
-We investigated the increase in leakage current due to humidity and the deterioration of insulation materials.
+Test method: Reverse bias is applied in a high-temperature (85°C) and high-humidity (85% RH) environment and maintained for a long duration (e.g., 1000 hours).
+The test investigates increases in leakage current due to humidity and the deterioration of insulation materials.

-Evaluation: Check for deterioration of insulation resistance, increase in leakage current, and insulation breakdown.
+Evaluation: Checks for deterioration of insulation resistance, increases in leakage current, and dielectric breakdown.

 Summary

-Thermal cycle test (PCsec, PCmin) → Evaluate the deterioration of joints due to thermal fatigue.
+- Thermal cycle tests (PCsec, PCmin): Evaluate joint deterioration caused by thermal fatigue.

-High temperature and low temperature storage tests (HTS, LTS) → Investigate material degradation due to long-term temperature changes.
+- High/Low-temperature storage tests (HTS, LTS): Investigate material degradation due to long-term temperature exposure.

-High temperature bias test (HTRB, HTGB, HTRB) → Check the change of insulation and leakage current under voltage stress.
+- High-temperature bias tests (HTRB, HTGB, H3TRB): Evaluate changes in insulation and leakage current under voltage stress.

-Matsusada Precision offers a wide range of DC power supplies, high voltage power supplies, bipolar power supplies, high voltage amplifiers, regenerative power supplies, electronic loads, and other products required for testing the AQG324 standard.
-We also provide X-ray inspection system and X-ray CT equipment required for inspecting semiconductor modules.
+Matsusada Precision offers a comprehensive lineup of DC power supplies, high-voltage power supplies, and regenerative power supplies ideal for AQG 324 compliance testing.
+We also provide high-precision X-ray inspection systems and X-ray CT scanners essential for the non-destructive analysis of semiconductor modules.